 About Ken Grey

-Ken worked as a certified health care provider for 16 years and served as the President & Vice President of the SEIU Local 333.
-He has always had a strong desire to help people, and health care seemed a natural fit.
-Ken also spent several years as an insurance advisor, until 2014 when he became a Paratransit bus operator.
-Ken sees himself as an average blue-collar guy who wants to stand up for the things that really matter to his family and community – especially since the current government isn’t.
+Ken worked as a certified health care provider for 16 years and served as the President and Vice- President of the SEIU Local 333.
+He also spent several years as an insurance advisor, until 2014 when he became a Paratransit bus operator.

-Ken has extensive experience in community associations and the labour movement, and he understands the importance of agriculture to the Saskatchewan economy.
-Growing up on the family farm near Colonsay, Ken was raised to work hard, take care of his family, and work together with his community for the common good.
-That philosophy, that many of us share, transcends party politics.
+Ken has extensive experience in community associations and the labour movement in addition to understanding the importance of agriculture to the Saskatchewan economy.
+Growing up on the family farm near Colonsay, SK, Ken was raised to work hard, take care of his family and work together with his community for the common good.

 What Ken Stands For